 - Boomerangs – share content to get reaction from audience, seeks validation.
 (Facebook, Twitter)

 - Connectors – share content to stay connected with others and make plans.
 (Facebook, Email)

 - Selectives – put more thought into what they share and with whom they share it.
 (Email)

-While looking at the findings, it’s remarkably similar to Dichter’s original findings and back up Max’s assertion that it’s all about status.
+These findings are remarkably similar to Dichter’s, and they back up Max’s assertion that it’s all about status.
 Whether it’s to entertain friends or build professional relationships, we want to share for our own self-interests.

-Jonah Berger is a professor at the Wharton School of the University of Pennsylvania and author of the New York Times bestseller, “Contagious: Why Things Catch On is a New York Times.”
+Jonah Berger is a professor at the Wharton School of the University of Pennsylvania and author of the New York Times bestseller, “Contagious: Why Things Catch On.”

-Berger’s research focuses on six principles that cause something to be wildly shared and go viral:
+Berger’s research focuses on six principles that cause something to be widely shared and go viral:

 - Social Currency: We share things that make us look good